CommutAir Flight 4933

 CommutAir Flight 4933 (operating as United Express Flight 4933) was a domestic regional flight operating from Newark, New Jersey, to Presque Isle, Maine, in the United States.
 The flight was operated by CommutAir under the United Express brand.
 On March 4, 2019, the Embraer EMB-145XR operating the flight touched down in a snow-covered grassy area to the right of the runway at Presque Isle International Airport, injuring three aircraft occupants and substantially damaging the aircraft.
 The accident was attributed to confirmation bias which prompted the flight crew to continue descending even though they could not see the runway due to snow; poor decision-making by the captain, fatigue of the first officer, and problems with the airport's instrument landing system were identified as contributing factors.

 Background

 Aircraft

-The aircraft was a 14-year-old Embraer EMB-145XR first delivered to ExpressJet in October 2004, for Continental Express.
-From June 2007 to October 2008, the aircraft was operating for Delta Connection before operating once again for Continental Express until October 2010 when it commenced operations for United Express.
-In August 2016, the aircraft was transferred to CommutAir.
+The aircraft was a Embraer EMB-145XR and its registration was N14171.
+Its engine model is Allison AE3007A1 and the MSN is 14500859.
+It was manufactured in 2004.

 Crew

 The aircraft had three crew members (two pilots and a flight attendant).
-The aircraft was piloted by a 40-year-old captain who joined CommutAir in March 2013 before working for another air carrier in November 2015.
-She returned in May 2016.
+The captain was 40 years old and joined CommutAir in March 2013 before working for another air carrier in November 2015, then returned in May 2016.
 She had accumulated a total of 5,655 flight hours, 1,044 of them on the Embraer EMB-145XR.
 The first officer was 51 years old and joined CommutAir in May 2018.
 He had accumulated a total of 4,909 flight hours, 470 on the Embraer EMB-145XR.